hesenger/hesenger.github.io/pages/about.md

 layout: page
 title: About
 description: >-
-    I'm a professional fullstack developer since 2007 but started to code a bit before this
+    I'm a full stack developer since 2006 but started to code a bit before this
 permalink: /about/
 ---